-Which costs for the purchase of an office chair and other work equipment in a home office are tax deductible?
+Which costs for the purchase of an office chair and other work equipment in the home office are tax deductible?
 Who bears the costs and is the home office also supported by the state?
 The most important home office tax tips at a glance.

 Home office tax tips for employees